PimCoumans/AnimationPlanner/README.md

 # AnimationPlanner

 ⛓ Chain multiple `UIView` animations without endless closure nesting.
-Create your animation sequence all on the same indentation level using as clear, concise syntax.
+Create your animation sequence all on the same indentation level using a clear, concise syntax.

 🤹 Used for all exuberant animations in [OK Video 📲](https://okvideo.app/download)